teodosin/karta/README.md

 The project directory is to be found in `/project` directory.
 Use the terminal from VSCode to run any command within the context of docker container.

+There are multiple ways to run karta, or any other graphical (X11) application from docker container, here is the [article](https://www.baeldung.com/linux/docker-container-gui-applications) which suggests at least three ways.